-5. Kenyon College—Gambier, Ohio
+5. Kenyon College—Gambier, OH

 Kenyon College may be one of the lesser known schools on the list; but what it lacks in popularity, it makes up for in beauty.
-The school, comprised of 1,600 students is located in Gambier, Ohio—just 45 miles from Columbus.
+The school, comprised of under 2,000 students is located in Gambier, Ohio—just 45 miles from Columbus.
 Students are able to peruse the 1,000 acre campus, which includes a 380-acre nature preserve that rivals the deep, rich tones of the Northeast in the fall season.
 Within the nature preserve, students can experience the great outdoors through bird watching, garden walks and flora and fauna exploration.